ti-cortex-m4/demo-java-completablefuture/doc/article.md

 Note that _the default facility_ and _the default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
 Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.

+>To get more performance, you should use `something(Executor)` methods (because context switch reduces the performance).

+>To have more control over which tasks are executed in which thread, you should use `somethingAsync(..., Executor)` methods (because high-importance thread must not execute low-importance tasks).

 >If stages are independent and so can be executed in parallel, the asynchronous execution can give a significant performance improvement (of course if you have enough processor cores).
 However, if tasks are short (hundreds of milliseconds), then context switching between threads can introduce significant overhead.